 Situated between the harbors of St. George's and Castle Harbor, Tucker's Town was so-called because it was intended by a Bermuda Governor by the name of Tucker to be a port to rival St. George's.
 But it was far more exposed to the weather and failed to attract many early settlers.
 So it was never built.
 In 1781, 40 acres of cotton were found growing here, which led directly to the British government encouraging the planting of cotton as a commercial crop in 1788.

+The golf driving range was once a neglected, not dug-up, cemetery.
+Ancestors of present-day black Bermudians (the great majority) are buried there.
+The tiny gravesite is surrounded by a wall of fairly recent vintage.
+While it contains the remains of only 12 or so known graves of the last century it is believed many more black men, women and children were much earlier planted without graves or coffins in the golf greens outside the wall.
 The original Tuckers Town - see http://www.bermuda-online.org/seestgeo.htm then under "Tucker's Town - of which this golf course is a part - represented a Black community initially of free Blacks, and later of emancipated Blacks who struggled and successfully created a safe and isolated environment for their families by building their own school and church, and creating a community made up of land owning farmers, pilots and fishermen.
 Their lands were acquired by Bermuda Government (then white) compulsory purchase order in the 1920s for commercial tourism development.
-There has been some bitterness ever since, ignited again with development and redevelopment of this club and hotel (mostly in Hamilton Parish) approved in March 2011 by the present (non-white) Bermuda Government.

 Turtle Hill Golf Club.
 Photo: Bermuda Tourism